 Penalty Structures and Enforcement Mechanisms

-Non-compliance with EU AI Act high-risk system requirements carries penalties up to EUR 15 million or 3% of global annual turnover, whichever is higher [EU AI Act, Regulation 2024/1689].
-Reduced caps apply for SMEs and startups.
+Non-compliance with EU AI Act high-risk system requirements, including Article 10(2)(f) bias mitigation obligations, carries penalties up to EUR 15 million or 3% of global annual turnover, whichever is higher, under EU AI Act Article 99(4).
+Article 5 prohibited-practice violations carry the higher cap of EUR 35 million or 7% of worldwide annual turnover under Article 99(3).
+Reduced caps apply for SMEs and startups per Article 99.
 The penalty ceiling dwarfs both U.S. regulations and signals the EU’s enforcement posture.

 How Do You Conduct an Algorithmic Bias Audit?